 In a treatise from the early 12th century by the Cistercian abbot Bernard of Clairvaux, we find a glowing account of the Templars: In Praise of the new Knighthood.
 St. Bernard is apparently writing to Hugues de Payen, and extols the Templars’ virtues of fearlessness, valour, nobility, obedience, piety, and how the world should rejoice at their arrival in the Holy Land.
 As for where they lived, Bernard says, ‘their quarters indeed are in the very Temple of Jerusalem, which is not as vast as the ancient masterpiece of Solomon, but is no less glorious.’2 And yet – and this will soon become significant – Fulcher de Chartres, King Baldwin’s own biographer (writing much nearer to the time than either William or Bernard) never once mentions Hugues or his nine knights protecting the Holy Land.

 Answerable only to the Pope himself, the Templars eventually became a powerful, independent force across the Continent.
-Stockpiling massive wealth – they essentially created the modern banking system as we know it, aided by donations of money and property from noble families whose sons had been admitted to their ranks.
-All of this eventually backfired on the Templars when in 1307 Philippe IV of France had them arrested, and seven years later the last Grand Master of the Temple was burned alive at the stake.
+Stockpiling massive wealth, they essentially created the modern banking system as we know it, aided by donations of money and property from noble families whose sons had been admitted to their ranks.
+All of this eventually backfired on the Templars when, in 1307, Philippe IV of France had them arrested, and seven years later the last Grand Master of the Temple was burned alive at the stake.
 They were accused, among other things, of heresy: spitting or trampling on the Cross of Christ.

 Significantly, their arrest and imprisonment was accompanied by the seizure of their property, and here is where the story picks up some occult interest.
 Among the goods confiscated by the Inquisition was a casket described as ‘a great head of gilded silver, most beautiful and constituting the image of a woman.
 Inside were two head-bones, wrapped in a cloth of white linen, and another red cloth around it.
 A label was attached, bearing the legend caput LVIIIm [“Head 58m”].
 The bones inside were those of a rather small woman.’
-(Also, the Knights Templar were accused of worshipping (or at least venerating) a bearded male head: a skull, apparently, with three faces.)
+Also, the Knights Templar were accused of worshiping (or at least venerating) a bearded male head: a skull, apparently, with three faces.
 The female skull and bones we’ve mentioned also appear in a medieval legend associated with the Templars:

 ‘A great lady of Maraclea was loved by a Templar, a Lord of Sidon ; but she died in her youth, and on the night of her burial this wicked lover crept to the grave, dug up her body, and violated it.
 Then a voice from the void bade him return in nine months time, for he would find a son.
 He obeyed the injunction, and at the appointed time opened the grave again and found a head on the leg bones of the skeleton (skull and cross-bones).
 The same voice bade him “guard it well, for it would be the giver of all good things,” and so he carried it away with him.
 It became his protecting genius, and he was able to defeat his enemies by merely showing them the magic head.
 In due course it passed into the possession of the Order.’3

-For a start, unnatural sexual acts in myth and legend are always deeply symbolic (like the ‘incest’ of the Biblical Lot and his daughters, or Zeus’s seducing mortals whist in animal form).
+For a start, unnatural sexual acts in myth and legend are always deeply symbolic (like the ‘incest’ of the Biblical Lot and his daughters, or Zeus seducing mortals whist in animal form).
 The underlying idea is that masculine and feminine energies combine to generate something higher, more refined, for such acts refer to the spiritual, not the physical, plane.
 (The sexual ‘violation’ in the Templar myth above, then, is metaphor.)
 Plus, the allusions to a head possessed of magical powers come directly from Celtic myth (indirectly, from Alchemy).
 For example, the head of King Bran could magically speak after being removed from his body.
 According to Paul Jacobsthal, ‘the Celts [venerated] the human head … above all else, since the head was to the Celt the soul, the centre of … life itself, a symbol of divinity and of the powers of the other-world.’4

-The male idol the Knights Templar were accused of worshipping was likewise imbued with miraculous wealth-giving properties – it could even make the land germinate.
+The male idol the Knights Templar were accused of worshiping was likewise imbued with miraculous wealth-giving properties – it could even make the land germinate.
 (This was also a function of the alchemical Philosopher’s Stone.)
 Not surprisingly, it had three faces (the number of the alchemical stages.)
 And recall how the Templars’ female skull and bones (symbolising death, or blackness) are wrapped in white and red cloth.
 These are the three alchemical colours, the three stages of spiritual transformation which must occur: blackening/putrefaction, cleansing or whitening, and illumination/‘reddening’.
 Plus, you’ll recall the Templars’ attire is of these three colours, from the (black) chain mail, to the (white) smock, to the (red) cross emblazoned onto it.

 The Symbolism – Grail, Stone and Knights Templar